ravinitheshreddy/SubtlePropaganda/data_changes.md

    1. THE TUSKEGEE AIRMEN: Added year for the FILM and added additional text about the TV movie in seperate rows
    2. MAGNUM PI: Created a second row as the support was provided for a single episode that aired in two part

-7. We changed the status of the following films after looking at the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view).

-   1. WAR OF THE WORLDS: From _RCV_ to _APP_.
-   2. WAR PARTY: From _RCV_ to _OTH_, as the film crew withdrew request.
-   3. YEAR IN THE LIFE, A: From _RCV_ to _DEN_.
-   4. FLYING BLIND: From _RCV_ to _DEN_.
-   5. GARDENS OF STONE: From _RCV_ to _APP_.
-   6. MEGAFORCE: From _RCV_ to _APP_.
-   7. SWEETWINE & TYREE: From _RCV_ to _DEN_.
-   8. MYSTIC NIGHTS & PIRATE FIGHTS: From empty to _APP_.

-8. We removed the text "No File" from the remarks as it indicates only whether DoD currently has a file with them or not and "No Record of Film being made/produced" or similar meaning sentences from the remarks of those movies that have the IMDB ID.
+7. We removed the text "No File" from the remarks as it indicates only whether DoD currently has a file with them or not and "No Record of Film being made/produced" or similar meaning sentences from the remarks of those movies that have the IMDB ID.
 The list is as below.

    1. 1ST FORCE
    2. 3RD DEGREE